 The Audit Committee is responsible for the integrity of the Corporation's internal accounting and control systems.
-The Committee receives and reviews the financial statements of the Corporation and makes recommendations thereon to the Board prior to their approval by the full Board.
+The Audit Committee receives and reviews the financial statements of the Corporation and makes recommendations thereon to the Board prior to their approval by the full Board.
 The Audit Committee communicates directly with the Corporation's external auditors in order to discuss audit and related matters whenever appropriate.
+This committee is currently comprised of three (3) directors, Emanuel Gerard, Glenn Myers and Sam Geist.